abourdon/powerapi-akka/README.md

 PowerAPI differs from existing energy process-level monitoring tool in its pure software, fully customizable and modular aspect which let user to precisely define what he wants to monitor, without any external device.

-PowerAPI offers an API which can be used to express request about energy spent by a processus, following its hardware resource utilization (in term of CPU, memory, disk, network, etc.).
+PowerAPI offers an API which can be used to express request about energy spent by a process, following its hardware resource utilization (in term of CPU, memory, disk, network, etc.).

 ## Documentation
 * [Getting started](#getting-started)